City Trees Program

 - Choose from several varieties and sizes of trees, including fruit trees.

-- If you are selected in the lottery, you will be able to pick up your tree May 19, 20 or 21st.
+- If you are selected in the lottery, you will be able to pick up your tree on June 2nd.

 - Some Minneapolis businesses and non-profits can qualify to have trees planted on their properties.
 To learn more, visit the Minneapolis Urban Forestry Project.